saynarah/tech-events-management-back-end-project/readme.md

 * Spring
 * JPA
 * PostgreSQL
-* Multi layer architecture
+* Multi-layer architecture
 * AWS EC2
 * AWS S3
 * AWS RDS

-### Main funcitonalities
+### Main functionalities

-Add a new tech event, uploading even the event image banner;
+Add a new tech event, including the upload of the event image banner.
-Add coupons to this tech events;
+Add coupons for these tech events.
-Filter events by title, by location and by start date;
+Filter events by title, location, and start date.
-Filter the events by a specific page size.
+Filter events by a specific page size.

 ### Main steps

-1. Multi-layer project: config, controller, domain, repository and service.
+1. Multi-layer project structure: config, controller, domain, repository, and service.
-2. Archicteture summary:
+2. Architecture summary:
-   * VPC with two subnets (one public and one private), each one in a differente AZ;
+   * VPC with two subnets (one public and one private), each located in a different AZ.
-   * Create a EC2 instance, where we are running our back-end project;
+   * Create an EC2 instance, which runs our back-end project.
-   * Configure a RDS database in the VPC private subnet;
+   * Set up an RDS database in the private subnet of the VPC.
-   * The EC2 is allowed to read and to write the files available in the S3 bucket via policy.
+   * The EC2 instance is authorized to read and write files in the S3 bucket via policy.

 ### References: